mattermost-community/mattermost-plugin-antivirus/README.md

    docker run -e CLAMD_CONF_MaxFileSize=50M -d -p 3310:3310 mkodockx/docker-clamav
    ```

 4. Once clamd server is running, configure the plugin in Mattermost to make requests to your clamd instance by going to **System Console > Plugins > Antivirus**.
-Configure **Clamav Host and Port** to point at your clamd instance, and configure a **Scan timeour in seconds** to set how long it takes before the virus scan times out.
+Configure **Clamav Host and Port** to point at your clamd instance, and optionally configure a **Scan timeout in seconds** to set how long it takes before the virus scan times out.
 5. Activate the plugin at **System Console > Plugins > Management** and ensure it starts with no errors.

 ## Testing